MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 the program flow.
 More specifically, values of type `Result` do not support equality comparison.

-For example, this operation can **NOT** be run on a No Control Flow target:
+For example, this operation can **not** be run on a No Control Flow target:

 ```qsharp
     operation SetQubitState(desired : Result, q : Qubit) : Result {